 Glossary of Terms

-Personal data relates to any information about a natural person that makes you identifiable which may include (but is not limited to):
+“Personal Data” – relates to any information about a natural persons that makes them identifiable either directly or indirectly, which may include (but is not limited to):

 - Names and contact information i.e. emails and telephone numbers